percona/pmm-doc/docs/get-started/HA.md

     Replace `/path/to/certs` with the path where you want to store your SSL certificates.

-3. Navigate into this directory and generate a new private key.
+3. Navigate to this directory and generate a new private key.

     ```bash
     openssl genrsa -out pmm.key 2048
     ```

-    This command generates a 2048-bit RSA private key and saves it to a file named **`pmm.key`**.
+    This command generates a 2048-bit RSA private key and saves it to a file named `pmm.key`.

 4. Using the private key, generate a self-signed certificate.